(Disclaimer: CLAMP owns "RG Veda," I do not. I make no profit off this, duh.)

 Kenji smiles again and tells him, "Every day, Mr. Yusaku.
 Usually in the afternoon, but today she seems to be much earlier.
 Her routine must have been interrupted, as routines inevitably are."

-She looks up, smiling a bit more, and asks him, "You enjoy the birds too?"
+She looks at him, smiling a small yet beautiful smile, and asks him, "You enjoy the birds too?"

 Her eyes widen at that, and she frowns slightly, as if trying to place him.
 "Zouchouten… that's an unusual given name," she murmurs, more to herself than to him.

-"What's your name?" he asks urgently, uncaring that the keeper is beginning to look at him strangely.
+"Yes, it is.
+My parents wanted an ambitious, auspicious name.
+But what's yours?" he asks with great urgency, uncaring that the keeper is beginning to look at him strangely.
 Her frown is still there, but she answers willingly enough with a calm, "I'm Shirihime Karura."

 The name strikes a chord deep in his being, and he needs to know who she is, because if he doesn't, he'll go crazy.
-Something tells him that his whole life has been leading up to this, to her, and if he loses this woman again he'll – Wait, "again"?
+Something tells him that his whole life has been leading up to this moment, this meeting, to her, and if he loses this woman again he'll – Wait, "again"?
 She's a perfect stranger!
+How can he have lost a perfect stranger?
+What the hell's going on here?

 "Oh yes, me too."

 He stops in front of a giant skyscraper, and tells her reluctantly, "This is mine.
-Goodbye."
-He walks into the lobby, her right behind him, her footsteps echoing on the expensively-tiled floor.
-Strange, this.
+Goodbye Ms. Shirihime, I'll call you tonight."

 She answers rather testily, "I'm not following you, I work here as well.
-I've worked here for two years, and just we seem to have missed each other."
-Somehow, this seems a little too neat to be completely random.
+I've worked here for two years, and we just seem to have missed each other.
+This building is massive after all, you could never see everyone who works in it," she logically points out.

-"Oh… are you a secretary?" he asks, having a hard time picturing this woman at a receptionist's desk and answering the phone with a fake smile.
+But somehow, this seems a little too neat to be completely random, and he asks, "Oh… are you a secretary?" even as he has a hard time picturing this woman at a receptionist's desk, answering the phone with a fake smile.

-She shakes her head emphatically and replies, "No. I'll be a vice-presidential assistant."
+She shakes her head emphatically and replies, "No, I could never be a secretary, I'd get so bored.
+I'll be a vice-presidential assistant, I just got promoted yesterday."

-He almost pinches himself to see if he's dreaming, because he's a vice president, and… "My assistant just quit.
+He almost pinches himself to see if he's dreaming, because he's a vice president, and… "I just fired my assistant yesterday for sleeping with an intern, on the premises no less.
 I'm getting one from another department today," he tells her, suddenly extremely hopeful.

-"That's… a coincidence," she says, like she doesn't believe it's a coincidence at all.
-"I'll be working for the vice president of –"
+"That's… a coincidence," she says slowly, like she doesn't believe it's a coincidence at all.
+"I'll be working for the Vice President of –"

-His stomach tells him he's already had breakfast, but the rest of him shoves it into a soundproof box as he lets her lead him away.
+Zouchouten's stomach tells him he's already had breakfast, but the rest of him shoves it into a soundproof box as he lets Karura lead him away.

-"I'm Ku, and I'll be your server today!" he says cheerfully, setting out menus.
+"I'm Kujaku, and I'll be your server today!" he says cheerfully, setting out menus.
 "Now, what'll we have for the most important breakfast of our lives?"

-Zouchouten now thinks that the man is a tad too enthusiastic, but he sighs mentally and places his order: "I'll just have the green tea, thank you.
-I'm not hungry, really."
+Zouchouten thinks that the man is a tad too enthusiastic, but he sighs mentally and answers in a pleasant voice, "I'll just have the green tea, thank you.
+I'm not that hungry, really.
+I just, uh, really like tea," he justifies his order, feeling a little unnerved by Kujaku's knowing grin.

-The waiter nods, grinning, and asks, "And for your lovely subordinate?"
-That sentence was directed at Ms. Shirihime, who's studying the menu with a slight frown on her face, deciding what to eat.
+The waiter nods and writes it in his little notepad, then queries, "And for your lovely subordinate?"
+That sentence was directed at Karura, who's studying the menu with a slight frown on her face, deciding what to eat.

 Wait… how did he know that?
 Zouchouten's brain points out, rather suspiciously.
 How did he know I'm her new boss?

-"Green tea for me too, and, let's see… an egg, I think," she decides, folding the menu and still frowning a bit.
-"Fried and over easy, please, and just the one."
+"Green tea for me too, and, let's see… just some miso, I think," she decides with a firm nod, folding the menu and still frowning a bit.
+"I'm not that hungry either."

 "Very good, milady."
-Ku smiles and picks up the menus, then tells them, "Enjoy your meal, General!
-You too, Your Highness."
-With that he walks off, whistling, and they stare after him, completely perplexed.
+Kujaku smiles and picks up the menus, then tells them, "Enjoy your meal, General!
+You too, Your Highness.
+It'll be the best breakfast ever for either of you, let me tell you."
+And with that he walks off, whistling a different tune, and they stare after him, feeling completely perplexed.

-"Is that some sort of nickname he has for you, Mr. Yusaku?" she asks, turning back to face him.
+"Is that some sort of nickname he has for you, Mr. Yusaku?"
+Karura finally asks, turning back to face him.
 "Are you a regular here?
-He certainly seems friendly, like he knows you."
+He certainly seems friendly, like he knows you.
+I haven't seen him before, but maybe he's new."

-"No. I've never seen him before in my life."
-He frowns and mutters, "Why he said 'General' I have no idea..."
-He smiles then and adds, "But 'Your Highness', for some inexplicable reason, suits you very well, Ms. Shirihime."
+"No. I've never seen him before in my life," Zouchouten hastens to reply.
+He frowns and mutters, "Why he said 'General' I have no idea…."
+He smiles then and adds, "But 'Your Highness,' for some inexplicable reason, suits you very well, Ms. Shirihime."

 She studies him, not warily, but as if she's trying to work something out in her head.
-"Why?"
+She takes a deep breath and softly asks, "Why do you think that?"

 The server comes back with the drinks, quickly and downright grinning now.
-He sets them down with a flourish and chirps, "Here's yours, Lord Zouchouten, and here's yours, Lady Karura.
-Enjoy!
-I'll leave you two alone to get reacquainted," he laughs.
+He sets one cup of tea in front of Zouchouten, with a peppy, "Here's yours, Lord Zouchouten, and here's yours, Lady Karura.
+Enjoy, enjoy!
+I'll leave you two alone to get reacquainted, goodness knows it's been long enough," he laughs with a wink.

 Zouchouten reaches for his tea, opening his mouth to say, "I'm not a lord of anything, you dolt," but the woman in front of him is already asking seriously, "How do you know my given name?"

-Ku winks and chuckles, "Oh, I just do.
+Kujaku winks again and chuckles, "Oh, I just do.
 Give my regards to little Karyoubinga, Karura, and give Zouchouten a napkin because he just spilled tea on his tie."

-I'm going insane, Zouchouten thinks.
+I'm going insane, Zouchouten thinks almost desperately.
 I'm having visions and I'm probably lying in a padded room right this minute, instead of sitting here with the most gorgeous woman I've ever laid eyes on, feeling like I'm fulfilling some sort of destiny I can't remember –

 "Sir, here's a napkin."
-She's holding one out to him, the server gone now and completely forgotten.
-"For the tea, hopefully it won't ruin your tie."
+She's holding one out to him, Kujaku gone now and completely forgotten as she goes on, "For the tea, hopefully it won't ruin your tie."

 She watches him dab at his stupid stained tie like she's gazing at history, and says quietly, "You look different now, without those sideburns and the slitted pupils.
 But you still look like you…"

 "I don't understand why I said that!"
-She stands up suddenly and almost sobs, "Something's going on here that I can't comprehend, and today has just been so odd, and when I look at you I feel like I'm safe and that I've knownyou forever!"
+She stands up suddenly and almost sobs, "Something's going on here that I can't comprehend, and today has just been so odd, and when I look at you I feel like I'm safe and that I've knownyou forever!
+I feel like you're an old, old friend who I trusted absolutely, and that makes no logical sense!" she practically rants, making the people next to them look over with great interest.

 He nods in confusion and agrees, "Yes, I –"